Bulletproof Watchers in Vue

 })

-If you change searchQuery five times quickly, you'll have five timers running.
+Change searchQuery five times quickly, and you'll have five timers running.
 Change it a hundred times, and you'll have a hundred timers.

 This is a common way that resource leaks and duplicated effects happen in Vue apps.

-But there's a simple solution that many developers don't know about.
+But there's a simple solution that most developers don't know about.
 And once you understand it, you'll never write a leaky watcher again.

 Meet onCleanup: Your Cleanup Superhero